topo-gps/ios-manual/en/coordinates/scanning_coordinates.rst

 Scanning coordinates is most often much faster and more accurate than :ref:`entering the coordinates <sec-entering-coordinates>`.

 To open the coordinates scanner, tap :ref:`Menu <sec-menu>` > Search.
-Then select the 'Camera' tab in the bottom.
+Then select the tab with the camera in the bottom.

 To use the coordinates scanner you need to give Topo GPS permission to access your camera in the iOS Settings.